Banks and Trusts

 Application Fees

-Please refer to the Information for Applicants page to find BitLicense application instructions and fee information.
+Please refer to the Virtual Currency Business Licensing page for application instructions and fee information.

 Billing

 In accordance with Section 206 of the New York State Financial Services Law, persons regulated under the Banking and Insurance Laws shall be assessed by the superintendent for the operating expenses of the department.
 These operating expenses include regulation and supervision (including examination) of regulated entities.
 In April 2022, the New York State Legislature amended Section 206 to direct the Superintendent to assess entities regulated under the Financial Services Law that engage in “virtual currency business activity” in keeping with the assessment framework already in effect for entities regulated under the Banking and Insurance Laws.
-On April 17th, 2023, Superintendent Adrienne A. Harris announced the adoption of 23 NYCRR Part 102, which established the process for how licensed virtual currency businesses would be assessed for costs of their supervision and examination.
+The adoption of 23 NYCRR Part 102 in April of 2023 established the process for how licensed virtual currency businesses would be assessed for costs of their supervision and examination.

 The New York State fiscal year begins April 1 and ends March 31.